Tobiaspk/NLP_Political_Speech_Generation/README.md

 # NLP_Political_Speech_Generation

-Using GPT generate political speeches based on US presidents
+Generate political speeches based on US presidents using GPT2

 Check *src/main.py* for a documented walk through and examples of the code.